crypticCaroline/puppyplaymates/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ***

 ## User Experience (UX)
 ## Strategy
 With PuppyPlaymates I wanted to be able to give dog owners a way to communicate with other dog owners in a fun and safe way.
-By combining social media and data profile principles I have created a playmate finding service dedicated to human’s best friend.
+By combining social media and dating profile principles I have created a playmate finding service dedicated to human’s best friend.

 ### User Stories